YunoHost-Apps/wordpress_ynh/README.md

  * Integration with YunoHost users and SSO:
    * private mode: Blog only accessible by YunoHost users
    * public mode: Visible by anyone, YunoHost users automatically connected
- * Automatic update of wordpress core, plugins and themes
+ * Automatic update of wordpress core, plugins and themes.
+This Yunohost package of wordpress needs to be updated from wordpress admin panel, not only from yunohost admin panel.
  * Allow to set up a [multisite](https://codex.wordpress.org/Glossary#Multisite) instance.

 #### Multi-users support